activitystream/slate/source/includes/_aspects.md

 # Message Aspects
 Aspects are commonly used message extensions which have rich support in Activity Stream in regards to processing and representation.

-Aspects offer a normalized/structured way to store common information in a way that makes it possible for us to build rich functionality and ui that meet common needs without restricting customization.
+The offer a normalized/structured way to store common information in a way that makes it possible for us to build rich functionality and ui that meet common needs without restricting customization.

-You can mix and match aspects to get the desired functionality for your custom events as aspect work with both events belonging to the Activity Stream Event Library as well as any custom event.
+You can mix and match aspects to trigger the desired functionality for any custom event as well as events from the Activity Stream Event Library.

-An event message can have multiple aspects or none at all but it’s good to keep in mind that a clear sign of bloated event messages is if the aspect do not seem to fit together or it’s unclear what aspects affect in the message.
+Event message can include multiple aspects or none at all but it’s good to keep in mind that a clear sign of bloated event messages is if the aspect do not seem to fit together or it’s unclear what aspects affect in the message.
 In other words; it’s sometimes better to send more messages than cram everything into one.

-The AS Event messages can also be enhanced with the use of plugable elements, called aspects, where common use cases are tackled in a uniform way.
-We believe that by understanding the fundamentals of your messages and their requirements we can service you in a much better.

-If you, for example, use the Classification aspect we know exactly how to enhance your timeseries with relevant information.
-That way we can have the right analytics information available to you at all times, correct up to the last second and, as another example, by using the Attachment aspect we know how to properly represent the event in the activity stream UI.

 ## AB Testing
 ```json
 {